cfpb/consumerfinance.gov/docs/deployment.md

-This repository includes code for generating a self-zip archive of the code and all of it's Python dependencies.
+This repository includes code for generating a self-zip archive of the code and all of its Python dependencies.
 We use these archives to deploy the site to a Linux server.

 # What's an artifact?